godelayheehoo/MIDImorphose/.github/instructions/midi_instructions.instructions.md

 Code Comments: Extensive TODOs and architecture notes in MIDI_Glitcher.cpp header.
 If any section is unclear or missing important project-specific details, please provide feedback or specify which workflows or patterns need more documentation.

 You will notice there is an rx_message_handling file, that is deprecated.
+It is not used in the project.
+Please do not suggest any changes to it.
+It is left in the project for reference only.

 *** End Patch